Zhan-JinLab/Zhan-JinLab.github.io/contact.md

 <div style="background-color: var(--bg-light); padding: 2rem; border-radius: 8px; margin-top: 3rem;">
     <h3>Collaborations & Partnerships</h3>
     <p>We are interested in establishing collaborations with academic institutions, clinical centers, and industry partners.
-If you are interested in collaborative research opportunities, technology licensing, or clinical translation partnerships, please contact Dr. Jin Linchun at <a href="mailto:linchun.jin@zju.edu.cn">linchun.jin@zju.edu.cn</a>.</p>
+If you are interested in collaborative research opportunities, technology licensing, or clinical translation partnerships, please contact Dr. Jin Linchun at <a href="mailto:linchun.jin@zju.edu.cn">linchun.jin@zju.edu.cn</a> and Prof. Zhan Renya at <a href="mailto:1196057@zju.edu.cn">1196057@zju.edu.cn</a>.</p>
 </div>